Skip to main content

 Write listing details that pre-qualify the right tenants before the first inquiry arrives.

-Close inquiries within 48 hours with a response workflow that consistently converts.
+Close inquiries faster with a response workflow that consistently converts.

 How to Price a Monthly Stay

 The most common pricing mistake is setting monthly rent based on what long-term tenants pay, then wondering why mid-term renters do not respond.
-Mid-term tenants are solving an acute problem — relocation, assignment, or displacement.
-They will pay a premium for certainty, quality, and all-in pricing.
+Mid-term tenants are solving an acute problem: a relocation, a work assignment, or a displacement.
+They will pay a premium for certainty, quality, and one all-in price.

-• Benchmark your premium: a furnished mid-term unit should price 20–35% above an equivalent unfurnished long-term comparable in the same building.
+• Benchmark your premium.
+A furnished mid-term unit commonly prices 35 to 55 percent above an equivalent unfurnished long-term unit in the same building (typical industry range).

-• Quote all-in: publish one number that includes utilities, parking, and all mandatory fees.
-Tenants who discover hidden fees after inquiry drop off at high rates.
+• Quote all-in.
+Publish one number that includes utilities, parking, and every mandatory fee.
+Tenants who discover hidden fees after they inquire drop off at high rates.

-• Test 10% higher first: list above your target for two weeks.
-If no inquiries, drop to target.
+• Test 10 percent higher first.
+List above your target for two weeks, and if no inquiries come in, drop to target.
 Starting too low is harder to correct than starting too high.

 The Five Listing Elements That Convert

 Mid-term tenants are often mid-relocation or mid-assignment.
 They need certainty, not persuasion.
-Every line of your listing should reduce a decision variable.
+Every line of your listing should remove a decision variable.

-• Minimum stay stated explicitly: "30-day minimum" ends ambiguity.
-"Flexible" creates uncertainty and lowers conversion.
+• State the minimum stay explicitly.
+"30-day minimum" ends ambiguity; "flexible" creates uncertainty and lowers conversion.

-• Furnishing specifics: bed size, desk and chair, in-unit laundry, and a full kitchen are the four checkboxes most tenants run through before they inquire.
+• List furnishing specifics.
+Bed size, a desk and chair, in-unit laundry, and a full kitchen are the four boxes most tenants check before they inquire.

-• Move-in date as a specific date, not "available soon."
+• Give the move-in date as a specific date, not "available soon."
 A tenant on a relocation timeline needs a date match, not a conversation.

-• Internet speed: remote workers and travel professionals often eliminate options that cannot prove fast, reliable internet.
-State the Mbps.
+• State internet speed in Mbps.
+Remote workers and travel professionals often rule out any unit that cannot prove fast, reliable internet.

-• Deposit and lease terms in plain language: how much, what conditions trigger deductions, and when the deposit is returned.
+• Put deposit and lease terms in plain language: how much, what triggers deductions, and when the deposit comes back.

 Responding to Inquiries: The 48-Hour Rule

-• State a response commitment in your listing: "I respond within 1 business day."
-Tenants choosing between similar options will often pick the one that signals responsiveness.
+• State a response commitment in your listing: "I respond within one business day."
+Tenants choosing between similar options often pick the one that signals responsiveness.

-• Lead with confirmation: "Yes, [address] is available for [dates].
-Here is what you need to do next."
-Not a pitch — a path forward.
+• Lead with confirmation: "Yes, the unit is available for your dates.
+Here is what to do next."
+Give a path forward, not a pitch.

-• Ask exactly one qualifying question: "What is your expected move-in date and how long do you plan to stay?"
-One question.
-Not a form.
+• Ask exactly one qualifying question: "What is your move-in date, and how long do you plan to stay?"
+One question, not a form.

-• Offer the lease as the next step — not a tour, not a phone call unless they specifically request it.
+• Offer the lease as the next step, not a tour or a call unless they ask for one.
 Tenants who need housing urgently want to sign, not preview.

-• Follow up once at 48 hours if no reply: "Still interested?
-The unit is still available for [dates]."
-One follow-up.
-Then stop.
+• Follow up once at 48 hours if there is no reply: "Still interested?
+The unit is still available for your dates."
+One follow-up, then stop.

 Move-In Basics That Protect You

-• Require first month plus security deposit before key handover.
-No exceptions, no split payment arrangements.
+• Require first month plus the security deposit before you hand over keys.
+No exceptions and no split-payment arrangements.

-• Photo-document every room and every appliance before the tenant moves in.
-Email the photos to the tenant with a timestamp.
+• Photo-document every room and appliance before move-in, then email the photos to the tenant with a timestamp.

-• Provide a written receipt for every payment.
-Travel professionals and insurance tenants often expense rent — a receipt is non-negotiable for them.
+• Give a written receipt for every payment.
+Travel professionals and insurance tenants often expense rent, and a receipt is non-negotiable for them.

-• Include a one-page house rules addendum: quiet hours, parking, guest policy, smoking, and pets.
-Plain language.
-Signed with the lease.
+• Include a one-page house-rules addendum: quiet hours, parking, guests, smoking, and pets.
+Plain language, signed with the lease.

 Mid-Term Landlord Launch Playbook | Furnished Unfurnished